I2 · AI4SCI · About 16 hours

 I2.
 AI4SCI Track: Research Paper + Backboard

 IAI²O AI4SCI (AI for Science) is a research track for teams of 1–3.
-You write an AI-driven research paper in English across 7 natural-science and 6 humanities/social-science categories, then present to judges in front of a Backboard Display at the finals.
-Drawing on its experience coaching KSEF and ISEF science fairs, CIT coaches the entire process—paper, Quad Chart, Logbook, and Backboard.
+Students write an AI-driven research paper in English across 7 natural-science and 6 humanities/social-science categories, then present to judges in front of a Backboard Display at the finals.
+CIT teaches research and technical concepts and reviews the clarity and reproducibility of student-authored papers, Quad Charts, Logbooks, and Backboards.
+Students make every decision and author every submission.

 At a Glance